2005-2017 Program Results

 In recent years we have restricted our sampling to the summer months, and as a result we are unable to comment on results from spring and fall.
 We believe we should return to a longer sampling season

-In 2019 our Water Quality Monitoring Campaign included 16 sites which have been monitored for at least six years.
-We sampled five times between late June and mid September.
+In 2020 our Water Quality Monitoring Campaign included 16 sites which have been monitored for at least seven years.
+We sampled three times during the summer months.
 We use the MANTA water quality monitoring device provided by The Last Green Valley.
-Data we collect includes dissolved oxygen, pH, temperature, turbidity, conductivity, and chloride concentrations.
+Data we collect includes dissolved oxygen, pH, temperature, turbidity, conductivity, and, for the second year, chloride concentrations.
 Our program is conducted in accordance with a Quality Assurance Program Plan developed by the Last Green Valley for all the users of their equipment.

-New for 2019, we were pleased to have been awarded a Commonwealth of Massachusetts Watershed Monitoring Grant for supplies to continue E. Coli monitoring for a second year.
+This year, we were pleased to have been awarded a Commonwealth of Massachusetts Watershed Monitoring Grant for supplies to continue E. Coli monitoring for a second year.
 The grant is designed to support watershed groups working with MassDEP to more comprehensively assess the health and safety of Massachusetts’ surface waters.
-This covered the cost of equipment allowing us to conduct bacteria monitoring and provide the results for entry into the State data portal.
-We collected and analyzed E. Coli levels at ten sites along the French River in Oxford and Webster, using a Quality Assurance Plan approved in August.
+We collected and analyzed E. Coli levels at ten sites along the French River in Oxford and Webster, using an approved Quality Assurance Plan.
 We found all river segments normally used for kayaking and boating met or exceeded Class C water quality for E. Coli, and two met the standard for Class B.

 Thanks to The Last Green Valley for the use of their equipment and calibration materials, and especially to our volunteers, who now number more than 70 over the years, for their dedication and their willingness to brave the elements and the insects to achieve such high quality results.

 Please contact Jack Josti to volunteer for our 2021 campaign.